David-Byrne/SADD/docs/overview10.md

 on so this won't work out either.

 The only real option left was regex, [unfortunately](https://softwareengineering.stackexchange.com/questions/223634/what-is-meant-by-now-you-have-two-problems).
-Now luckily I was able to use a fairly simple regex pattern to match hashtags so it's not as bad as I feared originally.
+Luckily I was able to use a fairly simple regex pattern to match hashtags so it's not as bad as I feared originally.

 ---